saschagrunert/git-journal/rfc/0001-commit-msg.md

 - Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys

-An empty line separates the commit message parts, whereas the separation between the body and the footer is implicit by their differnt syntax.
+An empty line separates the commit message parts, whereas newlines between lists and paragraphs within the body are possible as well.
+The separation between the body and the footer itself is implicit by their differnt syntax.

 ## Syntax elements